 Five key APIs to enable the concept of SDN-based virtual networks

-With advent of software-defined networks (SDN), the industry has shifted toward open concepts hoping to reduce—and ultimately eliminate—the dependency on various function-specific software tools built and maintained by equipment suppliers.
+With the advent of software-defined networks (SDN), the industry has shifted toward open concepts hoping to reduce—and ultimately eliminate—the dependency on various function-specific software tools built and maintained by equipment suppliers.
 One of the main enablers in the effort to accelerate evolution toward open cloud networking and virtualization is the use of development Application Programming Interfaces (APIs).

 APIs are a set of routines, protocols, and tools for building software applications that specify how software components and services shall interact.
 A new white paper from Ciena, Leveraging Rich API’s for a New DCI Operational Paradigm, explores development APIs and their benefits for optical networks versus the use of traditional management protocols.
 Here, then, are five key APIs that we use today to enable the concept of SDN-based virtual networks: